seasketch/geoprocessing/packages/wiki-docs/gip/GIP-1-i18n.md

 ## Need

-* SeaSketch Next supports language translation.
+* SeaSketch Next supports language translation and there is an opportunity for reports to offer language translation in sync (current active language and language switch events).
-* Over half of SeaSketch projects would benefit from supporting additional languages in reports.
+* Over half of SeaSketch projects would benefit from supporting additional languages in reports, users may want to choose from 2-3 different languages.
-* Of those, the number of languages to be translated for a given project can be 2-3, but never all.
-* This means that core UI components should be 100% translated for all languages
-* Project reports only will need translations for up to a few languages, but should get the base translations where already defined.

 ## Glossary